Morozzzko/Morozzzko.github.io/_drafts/service-objects-part-1.md

 Service objects are a large enough topic, and I can't cover them in one post.
 If I do, only a few people will have the time to read it – it's going to be too overwhelming.
 So I'm going to release at least two parts: "the practice" and "the next level".

-The practice will be a design exercise where we model a business process and illustrate decisions and trade-off of service objects.
+The practice will be a design exercise where we model a business process and illustrate decisions and trade-offs of service objects.

 In "The next level" I'll talk about techniques which will help you get more from service objects: reduce boilerplate, organize a pipeline, and gather more insights.
 Afterwards I'll address some of the flaws.
 I'll finish it with a small guideline on designing service objects.

 # The rabbit hole

-If you want to go down the rabbit hole and discover more youself, feel free to dig the resources I've mentioned and some other.
-Make sure to theck the first two articles.
+If you want to go down the rabbit hole and discover more yourself, feel free to dig the resources I've mentioned and some other.
+Make sure to check the first two articles.
 They criticize service objects and provide nice alternatives — those may be extremely helpful for you too.

 Avdi Grimm [highlights the possible problems](https://avdi.codes/service-objects/) of service objects and provides alternatives.
 The "Domain-driven design" part is important, you should totally read it.